 - The project PI for all grants must be a current CARRA member who is in good standing and current on membership dues and membership information (location, contact information, and membership status).

-- Pediatric Rheumatologist Members, Sponsored Voting Members, Emeritus Members, Associate Physician Members, Associate Health Care Members and Research Coordinator Members are eligible to submit proposals.
+- Voting Members, Emeritus Members, Research Professional Member - Investigators, Research Professional Member - Research Coordinator Members, Associate Physician Members, and Trainee Members are eligible to submit proposals.

 - Priority will be given to new and/or early investigators.